janligudzinski/janligudzinski.github.io/content/blog/1-nasty-system-1/index.md

 +++
 authors = ["Jan Ligudziński"]
-title = "In which I solo-unfuck a production system: #1 - Landing page" description = "If only you knew how bad things really are." date = 2025-10-09
+title = "In which I fix a nasty production system: #1 - Landing page" description = "If only you knew how bad things really are." date = 2025-10-09
 [taxonomies]
-tags = ["ETS Unfuck Series", "programming", "rust", "devops", "war story"]
+tags = ["nasty system", "programming", "rust", "devops", "docker", "compose", "war story"]
 +++

 ## Intro